-Mapex has been making a lot of impact on the market with its affordable drum kits.
-The Mapex M series is one of their best products for low to mid-level drums.
+Mapex has been made a lot of impact on the market with its affordable drum kits.
+The Mapex M series is one of their best products for low to mid-level drums..

 I recently came across this post on PearlDrummersforum, ‘I was looking for a new kit, either a Premier Cabria or Pearl Exports, while I decided to stop into Cash Converters.
 Well, in the front, there was this kit, mint condition, not even a stick mark on the heads.
 It was priced at $550!!!
 So, I took it right away.”

 So, I ordered one.

 I normally don’t review any drum kit unless I think it is really worth it.
 This kit has what it takes to appear on the list of best drums.

 Before acquiring this kit, I researched Pearl, Sonor, Gretsch, Tama, Mapex, and a bunch of other drum brands.
 Well, I had never really been fun of Mapex, and most online reviews were not helping much.